The problem with pink Audience age range : 6 and older / In Theater

 Author and director – The Problem with Pink

 Trained as an actor at l’École de théâtre du Cégep de Saint-Hyacinthe, Erika Tremblay-Roy is an author, director and actress, and is particularly inspired by children and youth theatre.
 Among other plays, she wrote Tante T and Autopsie d’une napkin, a text for which she received the Louise-LaHaye Award in 2012.
 For her play Petite vérité inventée, created by Théâtre Bouches Décousues in 2013, she is nominated as a finalist for the Governor General’s Literary Awards, given by the Canada Council for the Arts.
-For Lettre pour Éléna, a co-production from Le Petit Théâtre de Sherbrooke and French dance company La [parenthèse] / Christophe Garcia, she is awarded the following prizes : Prix LOJIQ : Francophonie and CALQ : OEuvre de l’année for the Eastern Townships.
-She has been Le Petit Théâtre de Sherbrooke’s artistic director for the last 10 years.
+For A Letter for Elena, a co-production from Le Petit Théâtre de Sherbrooke and French dance company La [parenthèse] / Christophe Garcia, she is awarded the following prizes : Prix LOJIQ : Francophonie and CALQ : Creation of the year for the Eastern Townships.
+For her play The Problem with Pink, a second co-production by Le Petit Théâtre and La [parenthèse], she was once again a finalist in 2019 at the Prix du CALQ: Creation of the year for the Eastern Townships, and won in 2020 for a second time the Louise-LaHaye Prize, which rewards the best text for young audiences brought to the stage during the 2018-19 and 2019-20 seasons.
+She has been artistic director of the Petit Théâtre de Sherbrooke since 2012.

 Christophe Garcia